-NJIT’s Changing Cities is an intensive, year-long, studio-based program that develops professionals to plan and design in the contemporary city.
+NJIT’s Master of Infrastructure Planning (MIP) is an intensive, year-long, studio-based program that develops professionals to plan and design in the contemporary city.
 The program responds to the needs arising from a rapidly urbanizing world: to transform existing cities through progressive urban design strategies, and to change the basic DNA of future cities by inventing new, responsive forms of urbanization.

 In two consecutive studios complemented by lectures and seminars, students develop design proposals that actively seek to transform urban conditions by making cities more equitable, sustainable, and beautiful.
 Projects range in scale from the design of discrete physical interventions, to the restructuring of urban districts, to the reimagining of mega-regions.
 During the first semester, program participants engage in design projects aimed at improving local urban conditions in the New York metropolitan region whereas the second semester is dedicated to inventing new urban design paradigms in international settings.

 The program focuses on innovative urban design and planning practice that is informed by in-depth local analysis and global understanding of large-scale forces at work in city-making and urbanization.
 Using new and emergent techniques, students learn to analyze and visualize both the physical and non-physical forces shaping urban conditions, to design in a variety of urban contexts and scales, and to critically evaluate the social, economic, and ecological impact of their own urban design proposals and interventions.